mosn/holmes/readme.md

 GC cycle, to control holmes dump.
 It will dump twice heap profile continuously while RSS spike, then devs can compare the profiles through `pprof base` command.

-Note: we recommend enabling one of dump type between `Memory Dump` and `GcHeap Dump`.

 ```go
 	h, _ := holmes.New(